imanghafoori1/laravel-MasterPass/README.md

 To be really secure and sleep better at night, You may only allow admin users with special privileges to use the master password.

-That way, they have to login in to their own accounts first and only then use master password to to login into someone else's account.
+That way, they have to login as admin first and only then, use master password to login into a normal user account.

 ```php